iCliniq Logo

 I just read your query and the results that you have attached. (attachment removed to protect patient identity).

-It does not seem you have any thyroid disease as of now since your TSH (thyroid-stimulating hormone) is normal and your T3 and T4 are at acceptable levels and nothing to worry about that.
-Some people do have thyroid nodules which should be assessed yearly by ultrasound to make sure they are not increasing in size or texture.
-My advice for this aspect would be repeat thyroid function tests yearly and do an FNAC (Fine needle aspiration cytology) i.e an ultrasound-guided biopsy of the thyroid nodule to be sure it is benign.
+It does not appear that you have any thyroid disease at this time, as your TSH (thyroid-stimulating hormone) is normal, and your T3 and T4 levels are within acceptable ranges, so there is no cause for concern.
+Some people have thyroid nodules, which should be assessed yearly by ultrasound to ensure they are not increasing in size or texture.
+My advice for this aspect would be to repeat thyroid function tests yearly and perform an FNAC (Fine needle aspiration cytology), i.e., an ultrasound-guided biopsy of the thyroid nodule, to ensure it is benign.

-Yes, you do have vitamin D deficiency and when you have this, you automatically have high parathyroid hormone levels that is called secondary hyperparathyroidism and that occurs usually with vitamin D deficiency and gets better when that is treated.
-My advice is to have sun exposure 30 minutes daily and take vitamin D and calcium supplements.
-I do not know what type of hyperparathyroidism your niece is having but I assure you that yours is not to be worried about.
-Your saliva cortisol I do not think we usually worry about salivary cortisol levels.
-Try doing a serum cortisol levels if you are worried to be sure in the morning particularly.
+Yes, you do have a vitamin D deficiency, and when you have this, you automatically have high parathyroid hormone levels, which is called secondary hyperparathyroidism.
+This typically occurs with vitamin D deficiency and improves when the deficiency is treated.
+My advice is to get 30 minutes of sun exposure daily and take vitamin D and calcium supplements.
+I do not know what type of hyperparathyroidism your niece is having, but I assure you that yours is not to be worried about.
+Your saliva cortisol levels, I do not think we usually worry about.
+Consider having a serum cortisol level test if you are concerned, to confirm, particularly in the morning.

-I know your serum CRP (c-reactive protein) and immunoglobulins are high but they are signs of allergy or immune reaction to any food.
-They could also be the cause behind your bone and joint pains including vitamin D deficiency.
-What I am concerned about is your high insulin levels as they suggest that you have insulin resistance.
-That could be due to polycystic ovaries or sedentary lifestyle or impending diabetes or metabolic syndrome.
-My advice would be to have a pelvic ultrasound since you also have irregular periods and you might benefit from a consultation with the gynecologist.
+I know your serum CRP (C-reactive protein) and immunoglobulins are high, but they are signs of an allergy or an immune reaction to any food.
+They could also be the cause behind your bone and joint pains, including vitamin D deficiency.
+What I am concerned about is your high insulin levels, which suggest that you may have insulin resistance.
+That could be due to polycystic ovaries, a sedentary lifestyle, impending diabetes, or metabolic syndrome.
+My advice would be to have a pelvic ultrasound since you also have irregular periods, and you might benefit from a consultation with a gynecologist.

-In the meantime try to exercise 45 to 60 minutes daily and sleep for eight hours and consume low carbohydrate, low-fat diet, and avoid sweet drinks absolutely.
-Take the help of a nutritionist to lose weight.
-You might benefit from tablet Metformin 500 mg thrice a day.
-It will help you with your PCOS (polycystic ovary syndrome) and the metabolic syndrome as well and help with the high insulin levels and also cause slight weight reduction.
+In the meantime, try to exercise 45 to 60 minutes daily, sleep for eight hours, consume a low-carbohydrate, low-fat diet, and avoid sweet drinks absolutely.
+Consider consulting a nutritionist to help you lose weight.
+You may benefit from taking Metformin 500 mg three times a day as a tablet.
+It will help you with your PCOS (polycystic ovary syndrome) and the metabolic syndrome as well, and help with the high insulin levels, and also cause slight weight reduction.

 I hope this helps.